Young Hearts Run Free: Candi Staton version

+Chart performance

-Released in 1976 from the album of the same title, it spent a week at number one on the Hot Soul Singles chart.
+Released in 1976 from the album of the same title, it spent a week at number one on the US Hot Soul Singles chart.
 It also peaked at number twenty on the Billboard Hot 100 singles chart.
 Along with the tracks "Run to Me" and "Destiny", "Young Hearts Run Free" went to number eight on the dance/disco charts.
 "Young Hearts Run Free" was one of only two songs by Staton to reach the top 10 on the UK Singles Chart, it peaked at number two behind The Real Thing's "You to Me Are Everything".
 The 1976 single releases had "I Know" on the B-side.
+In 1999, Staton released a new version of the song, with a new music video to accompany it.
+This version peaked at number 29 on the UK Singles Chart and became a top-40 hit In Iceland.